dselivanov/rsparse/README.md

 1. multithreaded `%*%` and `tcrossprod()` for `<dgRMatrix, matrix>`
 1. multithreaded `%*%` and `crossprod()` for `<matrix, dgCMatrix>`
 1. natively slice `CSR` matrices (`Matrix::RsparseMatrix`) without converting them to triplet / CSC

+### Reading and writing data

+1. Functions for reading and writing labelled sparse matrices in SVMLight / LibSVM formats (regression, classification, and ranking) as used by popular machine learning software, supporting features such as multi-label datasets, 'qid' parameter for ranking, comments in lines, among others.

 # Installation